MobilityData/elrond.gtfs.org/docs/getting_started/create.md

 - [pathways.txt](/documentation/schedule/reference/#pathwaystxt) which provides information that makes it possible to generate directions to help users navigate stations,
 - [frequencies.txt](/documentation/schedule/reference/#frequenciestxt) which provides an alternative way to specify stop times.

-For more information on all the GTFS functionalities that can be enabled, see the “what can GTFS do?” section.
+For more information on all the GTFS functionalities that can be enabled, see the [“What can GTFS do?”](/getting_started/features/overview/) section.

 A GTFS Schedule dataset can be complemented with realtime information like vehicle positions and service updates.
 To do this, a GTFS Realtime feed needs to be created separately from the existing GTFS Schedule dataset.